mekwars-legends/mwl-docs/docs/introduction/gettingStarted/enrollingInTheCampaign.rst

 On arrival to your chosen faction, you should promptly speak to a campaign moderator (designated by the a * symbol net to their name), or a campaign administrator (designated by a @ symbol next to their name.
 You will need to speak to one of these before you can proceed further in the campaign.
 They will ask you to choose an appropriate canon Regiment, Division or Cluster to represent as well as assigning you to your desired sub-faction (Not all factions have multiple sub-factions.)

 This is a requirement for participating in the campaign.

+.. note:: Once the staff member has assigned your Regimental or Cluster name, you will use that name to login next time.